Satisfactory Academic Progress

 ** When completed OR the student receives an F grade due to failure to complete the coursework as required, the new grade is used to calculate SAP at the end of the student's next semester of attendance.
 The updated letter grade is treated per the table above when SAP is recalculated.
 Students are monitored for financial aid satisfactory academic progress (SAP) at the end of each semester of attendance.
 Students who are approaching maximum time frame (96 credits for associate degrees) and/or have less than 2.00 cumulative GPA and/or have completed less than 66.667% of attempted credits are given a Warning status.

-Students with a Warning status are notified by My Western Self-Service for Students, Review My Financial Aid, that they are in danger of losing their financial aid eligibility and what they must do to maintain eligibility.
+All students processed for SAP are notified by email to review their SAP status, financial aid, and the Satisfactory Academic Progress Standards in their My Western Self-Service portal.
+When students, Review My Financial Aid they are notified if they are in danger of losing their financial aid eligibility and what they must do to maintain eligibility.
 Students are eligible for federal financial aid with a Warning status during their next semester of attendance.
 Students with a Warning status who reach or exceed the maximum time frame (96 credits for associate degree) and/or have less than a 2.00 cumulative GPA and/or have less than a 66.667% completion rate are no longer eligible for federal Title IV financial aid and any financial aid that requires SAP.
 These students receive an Unsatisfactory SAP status or Max Time SAP status.
 Students are notified via My Western Self-Service for Students, Review My Financial Aid, that they are not eligible for federal financial aid.
 This includes information about how to regain eligibility and the appeal process.

 Treatment of Remedial Courses & English as a Second Language Coursework